Another Stroke of Midnight

 "You poisoned him, didn't you?"
 Lucien said in a threatening tone as he pointed his slender finger at her.
 "You knew if he was dead that you would rule the kingdom as queen!"

+He muttered under his breath as tears streamed down his face.
 "You killed my son.
 How could you?"

 Lucien interjected.
 "You are the only person close enough to poison him!
 You are the only person with motive!
-Of course a girl like you would attempt to rise from the ashes of nothing for power and wealth!"
+Of course a servant girl like you would attempt to rise from the ashes of nothing for power and wealth!"

 She turned and fled towards the ballroom doors.
 "Seal the doors!"
 Yelled Lucien.
 But it was too late.
 Cinderella had already slipped through and continued running through the royal palace towards the palace gate.
 The royal guards quickly aligned and chased Cinderella along corridors and great halls.
 She approached the main palace gate and proceeded down a flight of stairs leading towards the entrance grounds.

 As she ran down step by step, her left glass slipper came off and she turned to go back and was reminded of a perfect night not so long ago where the same accident of leaving a shoe behind would be her saving grace.
 She parted ways with the glass slipper, hoping it would save her somehow once more.